Care & Maintenance

 Little chips around kitchen sinks can be shaved smooth using diamond hand pads.
 These range in grits.
 The lower grits will remove the stone while the higher grits polish the edge back to a shine.
 When properly used they will round the edge giving better impact protection in the future.

-Some of this you may be able to handle yourself, but we recommend leaving the rest to the professionals.
+Some of this you may be able to handle yourself, but we recommend leaving most of this to the professionals.
 Investment in natural stone should last multiple lifetimes.
 All over central Florida we have been trusted to protect that investment and keep it looking like new.
 Now, all you have to say is Abracadabra!

 Chipped, Scratched, Stained, or Cracked?
 We Have “Majic” For That!